The Initial French Connection

 Dassault Rafale emerged is the winner IAF’s 126 Medium Multi-Role Combat Aircraft (MMRCA) tender on 31 January 2012, leaving Lockheed Martin F-16 C/D, Mikoyan MiG-35, Eurofighter Typhoon, Boeing F/A-18 E/F super hornet, and Saab JAS 39 Gripen behind in one of the toughest contests.
 The MMRCA was to fill the gap between IAF’s then still under development Light Combat Aircraft ‘Tejas’ and its in-service Sukhoi Su-30 MKI air superiority fighter.
 Dassault Rafale won the competition due its specification compliance and lower life-cycle cost.
 This twin-engine delta-wing aircraft is being called an omni-role fighter with semi-stealth capabilities.
 It is capable of simultaneously packaging air superiority, interdiction, reconnaissance, and the airborne nuclear deterrent missions.
 It has reduced radar cross-section (RCS) and low infra-red signature.
 The aircraft’s RBE2 AA active electronically scanned array (AESA) radar is operationally tested.
 Mirage 2000 upgrade inducted the MICA missiles.
 Induction of Rafale will bring the MBDA Meteor BVR and SCALP-EG cruise missiles.
 Rafale has been used in combat over Afghanistan, Libya, Mali, and more recently in Iraq and Syria as part of the international coalition against Daesh/ISIS/ISIL.

 The price and work share negotiations between France and India for the 126 aircraft were repeatedly stalled during both the UPA and NDA governments.
 Finally 23 September 2016, a contract was signed for 36 Rafale to be purchased off-the-shelf Rafale in a deal worth €7.8 billion with an option for 18 more at the same inflation-adjusted price.
 The first aircraft was received by India’s Defence Minister Rajnath Singh during a formal ceremony at Dassault plant in Bordeaux–Merignac.
 Indian pilots and technicians are under training in France and as per contract the aircraft are to arrive in India in May 2020.
-In view of COVID-19, the arrival could be delayed by a few months.
+In view of COVID-19, the Rafale arrival at home base Ambala, India is now scheduled on 27 July 2020.
 All Rafale should be in India by 2022.

 Since only 36 Rafale MMRCA could be procured, a fresh round for procuring to be “Made-in-India” fighters has begun.
 Responses for IAF’s Request for Information (RFI) for 114 4th-generation-plus fighters were received in July 2018.
 In contention are Dassault Rafale, Eurofighter Typhoon, Lockheed F-16 Block 70 (now desognated F-21), Boeing F/A-18 E/F, JAS 39 Gripen NG, MiG-35 and SU-35.
+The Boeing F-15EX could also be a possible contender.
 The RFP which was to be issued by late 2019 has got delayed and may go out by late 2020.
 Even if the process is hastened, the earliest these aircraft can induct is 2025.
 Most analysts believe that just 36 Rafale is an operationally unviable number, and considering infrastructure has been set up at two airbases, at least 36 more need to be bought.

 Airbus Military Variants